XHUDG-FM: History

 XHUDG-FM began to transmit officially on May 30, 1974, created to bridge the gap between the academic community and the residents of Jalisco.
 However, the history of the station dates to an experimental transmission mounted in 1963 under the callsign XEIITG by UDG's engineering school.
 From the late 1960s, attempts were made to win a permit and actually launch a full-time radio station, a permit conceded by presidential decree in 1973.
 The first transmitter, donated by then-President Luis Echeverria, was put into place, and the station came on air from the engineering school, broadcasting 13 hours a day.
 XHUDG-FM moved to the Cultural and Administrative Building in 1983.

 The transmitters in the rest of the state were all built in the early 2010s.
 At the same time, a permit discontinuity prompted the UDG to receive a new permit for its Guadalajara flagship, which became XHUDG-FM.

+On the 2nd of October, 2023 XHUDG-FM raised its power to 100kW with a new transmitter to reduce “dead zones” and those areas where the signal was normally weak or non-existent, due to geographical obstacles or construction.